‘Bachelorette’ Loser Dean Unglert Joining Cast Of ‘BIP,’ Will He Find Love Again?

 A post shared by Bachelor in Paradise (@bachelorinparadise) on

-The majority of the men are from JoJo’s season of The Bachelorette including, Alex Woytkiw, Derek Peth, Robby Hayes, Nick “St. Nick” Benvenutti, and Vinny Ventiera.
+The majority of the men are from JoJo’s season of The Bachelorette, including Alex Woytkiw, Derek Peth, Robby Hayes, Nick “St. Nick” Benvenutti, and Vinny Ventiera.

-DeMario Jackson, who was involved in the infamous scandal with Corinne Olympios which almost led to the cancellation of Bachelor In Paradise, will still be appearing on the show, according to E!
+DeMario Jackson, who was involved in the infamous scandal with Corinne Olympios that almost led to the cancellation of Bachelor in Paradise, will still appear on the show, according to E!
 News.

-Amanda Stanton of The Bachelor Season 20 with Ben Higgins and Bachelor In Paradise Season 3 will also be returning for Season 4.
+Amanda Stanton of The Bachelor Season 20 with Ben Higgins and Bachelor in Paradise Season 3 will also be returning for Season 4.

-Bachelor In Paradise brings on new contestants each week.
+Bachelor in Paradise brings on new contestants each week.

-Bachelor In Paradise Season 4 was originally intended to premiere on August 8 but with the delays in production, the reality series will now premiere with a two-night event on Monday, August 14 and Tuesday, August 15.
+Bachelor in Paradise Season 4 was originally intended to premiere on August 8, but with the delays in production, the reality series will now premiere with a two-night event on Monday, August 14 and Tuesday, August 15.

 From then til now, what an incredible journey.
 I have nothing but the utmost love and respect for @therachlindsay and I’m excited to watch the rest of her love story unfold #letloveleadtheway